-- The Program Specialist for Adult Transition Services will create, maintain, and update a database of students for all Adult Transition Services. - The database will be provided to the Compliance team at the beginning of the school year and continuously throughout the year as it is updated. - The Compliance team will code students with the IEP Continuer in the student information system, Skyward. - Secondary ARD Facilitators will verify the IEP Continuer code during the data verification process each week.
+- The Program Specialist for Adult Transition Services will create, maintain, and update a database of students for all Adult Transition Services. - The database will be provided to the Program Specialist for Compliance at the beginning of the school year and continuously throughout the year as it is updated. - The Program Specialist for Compliance will code students with the IEP Continuer in the student information system, Skyward. - Secondary ARD Facilitators will verify the IEP Continuer code during the data verification process each week.